 #6 Streamline Processes to Hire Hourly Workers Faster

 The fewer sequential steps an applicant has to go through, you can hire hourly workers faster.
-On the technology side, that might mean using an online application that automatically populates duplicate fields rather than having a candidate retype information they already supplied previously.
+On the technology side, that might mean using an online application.
+Choose one that automatically populates duplicate fields rather than having a candidate retype information they already supplied previously.
 On the recruitment side, it might mean asking for references earlier in the process instead of waiting until right before making an offer.
 It’s better to have these reference contacts and not need them than to need them and not have them when you want to make a fast decision.

 #7 Implement Applicant Tracking System to Hire Hourly Workers Faster

 An automated, virtual applicant tracking system (ATS) is one of the most useful tools in recruiting hourly workers faster.
-It allows you to source candidates more effectively, create workflows that eliminate bottlenecks, replaces paper processes, and analyze which activities and job boards are bringing results and which ones are simply bogging things down.
+It allows you to source candidates more effectively, create workflows that eliminate bottlenecks, replaces paper processes.
+Plus, it analyzes which activities and job boards are bringing results and which ones are simply bogging things down.
 Once the right candidate is hired, all the information from the ATS can also be imported directly into an onboarding system to get your new hourly worker up and running as soon as possible.

 Learn more about how Efficient Hire’s Smart Chat Apply can get you started to recruit, hire, and onboard faster and request a demo.